 We are unique for multiple reasons.
 But here are our top 3:

-- Scale.
-285 pages packed with knowledge, without any advertising, is unheard of in the industry.
+Scale. ~300 pages packed with knowledge, without any advertising, is unheard of in the industry.
 Ultimately, page count does not matter if you don’t have good content, but if you do, it becomes very interesting.
 Most magazines run out of steam past 100 pages.
 At 100 we are just getting started.
 It’s also known as value for money—we provide good value.

-- Synergy, between good content and good design.
+Synergy, between good content and good design.
 Magazines of that size normally have a lot of white space, lots of images.
 Which is beautiful, but also means content is often on the light side.
 We feel we have achieved the beautiful balance of good content with good design.
 The magazine feels like a pleasure-read, while serving as a compendium or toolkit as well.
 The best of both worlds.

 “At times”.
 That means we publish an issue when we have one ready, when we think its right.

 Online, through this website and internationally, via stockists.
 Stockists are specialized magazine retailers, independent bookstores.
 See the list of stockists here.

 Send us a message describing the problem, which browser and operating system you are using, and which page the problem happens on.
 Be as specific as possible so that we can try to reproduce the problem.
 Sending a screenshot can also help.

 We ship once a week (usually on Tuesday) from Berlin, Germany.
 While it takes a few days usually to reach most Eurozone destinations, it may take up to 4-5 weeks for the rest of the world.

 Yes.
 Just select the FedEx shipping option in the cart.
 The following additional fees apply.